jasdeepbahra/task/README.md

   Delete
   Read

-  Before the postman collection is run there is a variable called URL which needs to be resolved
+Before the postman collection is run there is a variable called URL which needs to be resolved.
+This vairable should be resolved with the server URL the api is runing on.

+  eg: localhost:3000

 # Endpoints

-# /Create [http post]
+# /create [http post]

 The create endpoint uses a HTTP Post method and expects a body as below: